Five Signs That You May Have Sleep Apnea

 Have you been diagnosed with sleep apnea by a medical professional?

-Unless you’ve manage to wake yourself up snoring, it’s more likely a partner or friend has told you this.
-Sometimes snoring is just snoring, but frequent, loud snoring is often a sign of obstructive sleep apnoea.
-If you only snore in certain situations – when you’ve got a cold, if you’re drunk or have hay fever – then you’re probably fine, but if it’s near constant, then you may want to get it looked at.
+Unless you’ve managed to wake yourself up snoring, it’s more likely a partner or friend has told you that you snore at night.
+Sometimes snoring is just snoring, but frequent, loud snoring is often a sign of obstructive sleep apnea.1 If you only snore in certain situations – such as when you’ve got a cold, if you’re drunk, or have hay fever – then you’re probably fine, but if it’s near-constant, then you may want to consult a medical professional.

 Learn More: Why Do People Snore?

-This is one of the most obvious symptoms and one that causes anxiety in many people.
-If you find yourself waking up choking or gasping for air, you definitely should go to a doctor as soon as possible.
-This happens when you haven’t been able to breathe enough, and means you aren’t getting enough oxygen – something that can have severe long term effects.
+Waking up and gasping for air is a significant and distressing symptom of sleep apnea, which can exacerbate or cause anxiety in some people.1 If you find yourself waking up choking or gasping for air, you should consult a doctor.
+Gasping for air occurs when you haven’t been able to breathe enough and means you aren’t getting enough oxygen – something that can have severe long-term effects8 such as heart or brain damage, and sometimes even death.

-Find Out More: Can Sleep Apnea Kill You?
+Find Out More: Can Sleep Apnea Kill You and Central Sleep Apnea

-Thankfully, if you’ve noticed these symptoms, you’ve got time to prevent/treat it.
-The top ways to prevent it include quitting smoking, avoiding alcohol, sleeping pills and sedatives, and avoiding caffeine and heavy meals within two hours of going to bed.
-Additionally, exercising regularly and losing weight can reduce the chances of obstruction, and practicing breathing exercises can strengthen the muscles in your airway.
-Try to sleep on your side whilst elevating your head slightly in order to reduce the chances of obstruction.
+Thankfully, if you’ve noticed these symptoms of sleep apnea, you’ve got time to prevent and treat a potential sleep disorder.
+The top ways to prevent sleep apnea include quitting smoking, avoiding alcohol and sleeping pills, and avoiding caffeine.1 Additionally, exercising regularly and losing weight can reduce the chances of obstruction, and practicing breathing exercises can strengthen the muscles in your airway.1 Try to sleep on your side or stomach whilst elevating your head slightly in order to reduce the chances of obstruction.1

 Editor